etrusci-org/destinyspath4/README.md

 Time in seconds on which the progress should automatically be saved to file.
 Default=`300`

 `-f`, `--log-to-file`
-Write progress lines to log file.
-The files will be stored inside the save data directory and are rotated daily.
+Write progress lines to a log file.
+It will be stored inside the save data directory.

 ---